paul-franke/grpc_webapi/README.md

-# grpc_webapi A microservice supporting both WebApi and gRPC
+# grpc_webapi: A microservice supporting both WebApi and gRPC

 gRPC_webAPI is a microservice that bridges the REST with  gRPC protocol.
 A typical use case for this microservice is when you want to allow direct external access via REST to a hybrid gRPC internal landscape.